 #train

 Replies: 1 Boosts: 0 Favourites: 1 | Source @PeskyPotato 19 February 2023 20:21 The trainsets were discontinued in 1973 and sold to Ontario Northland Railway in 1977.
+After trouble adjusting to the Canadian weather they were removed in 1992.
+They found themselves back in Europe by 1998 and eventually in the possession of the TEE Netherlands Foundation.

 Read more...